 Abenaki men were hunters and sometimes went to war to protect their families.
 Abenaki women were farmers and also did most of the child care and cooking.

-Both genders took part in storytelling, artwork and music, and traditional medicine.
+Both male and female Abenakis took part in storytelling, artwork and music, and traditional medicine.
 In the past, the chief was always a man, but today an Abenaki

 woman can be chief too.

 The Abenakis didn't live in tepees.
 They lived in small birchbark buildings called wigwams or lodges,